marcogrima93/LimitbreakIT-Blog/Posts/when-the-sky-falls-europe-airports-cyberattack.md

 - Hand-write baggage tags and hope for the best
 - Process thousands of angry travelers with 1990s methods

-{{image: /images/blog/airport-manual-checkin-chaos.jpg, width: 600, height: 400, alt: "Airport staff manually checking in passengers during cyberattack with paper forms and handwritten boarding passes"}}
+{{image: /images/blog/airport-manual-checkin-chaos.jpg, width: 600, height: 400, alt: "Airport Screens showing all flights as cancelled or delayed"}}

 ## Official Response and Recovery Timeline